 - Use your Apple Pay developer account to register merchant ID and the merchant domain for your organization.
 See Getting Started with Apple Pay for details.

-- Sign up for a merchant account for a Chase Orbital, CyberSource, or Vantiv (Now Worldpay) payment gateway.
+- Sign up for a merchant account for a Chase Orbital, CyberSource, Vantiv (Now Worldpay), or checkout.com payment gateway.
 Note that if you have an existing Chase Orbital gateway account, make sure it is using the Salem Platform.
 See Chase Paymentech (Orbital) Gateway for more information.
 If you have an existing CyberSource payment gateway account, make sure you are also using the CyberSource, Payment API v2.0 gateway integration in Zuora.
 See CyberSource Payment Gateway for more information.

 - Contact Zuora Global Support to generate a Certificate Signing Request file (.certSigningRequest extension) for you.
 Zuora Global Support will then send the CSR file to you.